-The College of Educational Studies announces a pioneering leadership degree program that can be completed in 15-24 months.
-It will be taught by exceptionally devoted and qualified faculty, who are signaling our recognition that leadership depends on not just local but global knowledge, not just a focus on content and task outcomes, but on relationships and critical processes, not just on maintaining the status quo, but a capacity to be creative and innovative in driving purposeful and sustained change.
-In exploring the MLD, you may see yourself working:
+The College of Educational Studies offers a pioneering masters in leadership development (MLD) that can be completed in 18-24 months.
+It is taught by exceptionally devoted and qualified faculty, who recognize that leadership depends on both local and global knowledge.
+Our leadership program encourages students to look beyond content and task outcomes to focus on relationships and critical processes.
+Our graduates develop the skills to be creative and innovative in driving purposeful and sustained change.
+In exploring the MLD, you may see yourself collaborating with others in:

-This groundbreaking program is 30 graduate units and includes a Self-Designed Component (3-6 units) within the program, so you can make choices and take greater charge of your own learning.
-There is a theory or foundational core of 12 units, an applied inquiry core of 6 units, an elective plan of 9 units and a Leadership Development Capstone Project of 3 units at the end.
-The program develops leaders who serve purposes that transcend themselves and work for the common good of all.
-These leaders find their passion and purpose in solid communication with others who wish to collaborate towards achieving desired outcomes.
+The graduate leadership program is 30 units and includes a self-designed component (3-6 units) within the program allowing you to make choices and take greater charge of your own learning.
+The program consists of theory or foundational core of 12 units, an applied inquiry core of 6 units, an elective plan of 9 units and a leadership development capstone project of 3 units at the end.